apereo/openEQUELLA-sync/README.md

 # openEQUELLA Sync
 Welcome to the openEQUELLA Sync project.

-We are in process of open source the original code base.
+We are in process of open sourcing the original code base.
 Please check back soon.